Welbeck Abbey, Nottinghamshire.

 Project reference: 1548, 1549 & 1550

 Later a further order of figured silk and cotton to match the olive green window drapes, this time the fabric was used for the restoration of the walling.
+To find out more about the Abbey click here, or contact a member of the Humphries Weaving team.

 Project reference: 2001